 Juvenile Court Philosophy

-The philosophy of the Family Court’s Juvenile Division is treatment and discipline for the delinquent youth, balanced against the safety needs of our community.
+The philosophy of the Family Court’s Juvenile Division is treatment and accountability for the delinquent youth, balanced against the safety needs of our community.
 Police, Prosecutors, Courts, and the schools must work together with the family and our community to meet this challenge.

 Juvenile Court Process